Did the title that you’ve got data make you curious? Great!

-In today’s data-rich environment I’m not really suggesting that you actually ignore data nor technology!
-However, in working with clients around the world as well as in numerous industries, I have found that many are lost by the wealth of information that is available to them.
+Of course, in today’s data-rich environment I’m not really suggesting that you ignore it, rather the opposite!
+But in working with clients around the world and in numerous industries, I’ve found that many are lost by all the information that is available to them.

-In fact it seems to drown out their reasoning of what to do with all the data and they remain frozen in indecision.
-Or worse, they invest in the latest platforms and systems in the hope that using technology to understand customers will help them with their knowledge void.
+In fact it seems to drown out their reasoning of what to do and they remain frozen in indecision.
 Is this your case?
-If so, then just follow the steps I detail below and you will soon be doubling, quadrupling, if not getting 10x the ROI from your data.
+If so, then just follow the steps I detail below and you will soon be doubling, quadrupling, if not 10x the ROI of your data!

 The Current Situation with Data

-I admit, a lot has changed.
-Consumers are adapting their behaviours to the trading of their personal information.
-Companies are changing business models as their value shifts from products to services, or even to the sale of the information they gather.
+I admit, a lot has changed in recent years.
+Consumers are learning how to adapt their behaviours and now trade their personal information for extra benefits.
+In response companies are changing their business models as their value shifts from products to services, or in some cases, to the sale of the information they gather.

-So what should you do?
-Well, I believe that you should start by renovating your business model to take advantage of the countless new opportunities all the data and new technologies open up for you.
-And in my opinion, you had better do it sooner rather than later, because your competition will almost certainly be investigating ways to make use of it all!
+So what should you do, whether you are in manufacturing or retail?
+Well, I believe that you should start by renovating your business model to take advantage of the countless new opportunities that the wealth of data offers you.
+And in my opinion, you had better do it sooner rather than later, because your competition almost certainly will!

-Yes you have data and information, but if you’re a regular reader of my blog, you will know that you have to turn these into knowledge to understand your customers.
-And then develop insights and actions.
-But this can only be done by asking the right questions of your data and information.
-The latest technology is not going to make up for your lack of thinking!
+Yes you have data and information, but if you’re a regular reader of my blog, you know that it’s not enough.
+You have to turn these into knowledge and understanding, and then into actionable insights.
+And this can only be done by asking the right questions of your data and information.

 If you are struggling to take needed action despite a wealth of information, then this is certainly where you should start making changes – fast!